 (13) Energy Bid/Offer Curves that were constructed in whole or in part with proxy Energy Bid/Offer Curves shall be so marked in all ERCOT postings or references to the energy bid/offer.

+(14) The following Resource-level constraints will apply to DRRS Real-Time awards.

+(a) To be eligible for a Real-Time DRRS award, the QSE for a Resource must have submitted and maintained a Resource Status in the COP of any of the following both for DRUC and for each subsequent run of HRUC for a given Operating Hour: ON, ONOS, ONOPTOUT, ONRUC, OFFQS, ONSC, ONEMR, OFF (if eligible for Non-Spin), or DRRS.

+(b) Where a Resource has an OFF Resource Status and is qualified to provide Non-Spin, or a DRRS Resource Status, the DRRS capability must be less than or equal to the Off-Line Non-Spin and Off-Line DRRS qualified MW respectively.

+(15) The following QSE-level constraints will apply to DRRS Real-Time awards:

+(a) For a given Operating Hour, the absolute minimum validated DRRS MW capability submitted in COP as accounted for in paragraph (14)(a) above shall constitute the maximum capability for which a Resource can be considered for a Real-Time DRRS Ancillary Service award.

-(14) The two-step SCED methodology referenced in paragraph (1) above is:
+(16) The two-step SCED methodology referenced in paragraph (1) above is:

 (a) The first step is to execute the SCED process to determine Reference LMPs.
 In this step, ERCOT executes SCED using the full Network Operations Model while only observing limits of Competitive Constraints in addition to power balance and Ancillary Service constraints.
 Energy Offer Curves for all On-Line Generation Resources, Energy Bid/Offer Curves for all On-Line ESRs, and RTM Energy Bids from available CLRs, whether submitted by QSEs or created by ERCOT under this Section, are used in the SCED to determine “Reference LMPs.”